Skip to main content

 Current Restricted Funds must be spent only for the purpose intended by the outside entity that established the restriction.
 Because the university has a legal stewardship obligation to abide by fund restrictions, it is important to be aware of the restrictions and monitor the funds for appropriate use.

-• Endowment Fund restrictions can be found on the web site of the Office of Financial Services, or in the Development Fund Warehouse, an inquiry system made available by the Office of University Development.
+• Endowment Fund restrictions can be found on the web site of the Office of Financial Services, or in The Advancement System, maintained by the Office of University Advancement.

 • Restrictions for Current Use Gifts are established when the gift fund is established.
 The department maintains these funds and monitors for appropriate use according to the restrictions.
-The Office of University Development's business office maintains copies of the documents which can be accessed online using the Development Fund Warehouse.
+The Office of University Advancement’s business office maintains copies of the documents which can be accessed online using The Advancement System.

 • Restrictions on grants and contracts can be found in the relevant grant agreement or contract.